armanbilge/BIOINF702/assignment3.md

 Most of the recent advances in protein structure prediction are primarily focused on

-The total search space for any reasonably-sized protein is immense.
-Proteins are generally modelled on the atomic level, where each atom is represented by three coordinates (either using the Cartesian system or the torsion-angle system), such that a protein consisting of $n$ atoms has
-$3\left(n-1\right)$ degrees of freedom [@XZ12].
-For example, the beta subunit of haemoglobin consists of nearly 5000 atoms for some 15000 degrees of freedom [@Kav+98].
-The number of atoms also provides a lower bound on the number of particles considered in an accurate physical model, which must also consider the solvent.

 It comes as no surprise that template-based methods have been successful given their ability to aggressively reduce the search space by applying the concept that a small change in sequence should cause only a small change in structure